You are using an outdated browser. Please upgrade your browser to improve your experience.

 The Graston Technique is standard protocol at many leading universities and hospital-based outpatient facilities, including Indiana University and the University of Michigan.
 NBA, NHL and MLB trainers also use this revolutionary treatment.
 Under the supervision of Dr. Steven Shoshany, the Living Well Medical team is excited to offer New York City patients access to this life-changing care.

-To learn more about the benefits of the Graston Technique for soft tissue and joint repair, contact Living Well Medical today!
+To learn more about the benefits of the Graston Technique in NYC for soft tissue and joint repair, contact Living Well Medical today!

 Dr. Steven Shoshany, a chiropractor practicing at Living Well Medical, PC, is a Certified Kinesio Taping Practitioner.
 Dr. Shoshany has been using the Kinesio Taping method for more than five years.
-He includes Kinesio Taping with other cutting-edge rehabilitation technologies such as Spinal Decompression, Graston Technique, and Cold Laser Therapy, providing Living Well Medical patients with a full range of rehabilitation and pain management protocols.
+He includes Kinesio Taping with other cutting-edge rehabilitation technologies such as Spinal Decompression NYC, Graston Technique NYC, and Cold Laser Therapy NYC, providing Living Well Medical patients with a full range of rehabilitation and pain management protocols.